-Intended outcome Success criteria School has an ongoing stock of spare clothing for PE, swimming & outdoor play.
-School has a sustainable budget to support access for all pupils - to school trips, visitors, workshops etc All children are adequately clothed to enable them all to take part in all activities, including PE, swimming, outdoor play, etc Ensure all planned school trips and events are fully funded and able to go ahead with the support of PP funding.
+Intended outcome Success criteria School has an ongoing stock of spare clothing: underwear, tights and girl's leggings.
+School has a sustainable budget to support All children are adequately clothed to enable them all to participate fully in all school activities. access for all pupils - to school trips, visitors, workshops etc Ensure all planned school trips and events are fully funded and able to go ahead with the support of PP funding.
 Increased focus on resources for meeting needs of children in phonics & early reading; accelerated progress in reading.
 Children achieve the Y1 phonics screening standard, if not by the end of Y1 then intervention in Y2 ensures they achieve the standard.

 Communication & Language concerns are identified and addressed early, with appropriate interventions.
 Achieve EXS in reading by the end of KS2; progress scores are above national.
 Children with identified C & L needs receive swift intervention to address their needs & facilitate access to a full broad & balanced curriculum at age-appropriate levels.
-Accelerated progress in writing Achieve EXS in writing by the end of KS2.
 Focus on resources for facilitating the teaching of concrete maths.
 Accelerated progress in maths Achieve EXS in maths by the end of KS2; progress scores are above national.
 School staff work closely with families presenting with poor attendance so that barriers can be identified and successfully overcome; children are in school.
 Attendance figures of identified pupils increases to 96%+ PA figures decrease.
 Attendance figures are in line with National.
 Identified gaps in learning are addressed with targeted quality teaching and closely linked pre-teaching, intervention and support Identified children make accelerated progress